bfox9900/CAMEL99-ITC/Compiler/readme.md

 This will give you the cross-compiler FCC99E.EXE in your CAMEL99 folder

 Create a folder \CC9900
 Copy the folder SRC.ITC to \CC9900  creating  \CC9900\SRC.ITC

 At your ROOT folder that you made in the first step type:

 ```
 c:\ FCC99E FLOAD CC9900\SRC.ITC\FORTHITC.MAK  <enter>
 ```
-(This not a "make" file, but just Forth language that is interpreted)
+(This not a "make" file, but Forth language that is interpreted)

 FCC99E will search the current directory and also look in the CAMEL99\LIB directory if you create \LIB in CAMEL99